JustCruising/RemapActions/README.md

 Downside 2:  The ESCAPE key is also excluded.

-I am not a professional, more of a hobbiest.
+I am not a professional, more of a hobbyist.
 I looked at a lot of youtube and other tutorials and the docs before I finally got a small understanding of how the InputMap works.
 At the time I was just fiddling around so ..
 .. to all the people who did things that helped me understand ..
 ..
 Thank you and I wish I could remember everyone who put their teachings out there so I could attribute things to you.